manishemi/manishemi.github.io/_posts/2021-05-06-Vanishing Gradient.md

 (human) correctly, it should have information about the first word(I).
 We call this kind of dependencies, Long-Term Dependencies.

-In practice, if we have more distance between our first word and last word, we have a vanishing gradient problem.
+In practice, if we have more distance between our first and last word, we have a vanishing gradient problem.
 Because the gradients come from the end of layers, they should pass many multiplications until they arrive at the beginning and that leads to having small gradients (less than 1).

 ### How we can solve this problem?